 Have you ever been inconvenienced by car traffic while trying to walk through Pike Place Market?
 You’re not alone.
 In 2021, 81% of Seattle residents responded in a poll that they were in favor of limiting vehicle traffic in Pike Place Market to loading and unloading only.
 Making Pike Place Market car-free was also part of Mayor Bruce Harrell’s 2025 State of the City Address this past February, in which he said, “I have a vision for our connected waterfront and Pike Place Market as one of the greatest pedestrian experiences in the country.”
-Now it’s finally happening—but with a catch.
+Now it’s finally happening—but it remains to be seen if the change will be permanent.

-Pike Place Market has banned most vehicle traffic starting this week.
-The Pike Place Market PDA, in collaboration with SDOT, are calling the change a “limited vehicle access pilot” and a “temporary strategy to reduce non-essential traffic on Pike Place.”
+Pike Place Market banned most vehicle traffic last April.
+The Pike Place Market PDA, in collaboration with SDOT, called the change a “limited vehicle access pilot” and a “temporary strategy to reduce non-essential traffic on Pike Place.”
+Now, the pilot program has been extended past the summer but with different hours, due to a mix of positive and negative feedback.

 Why now?

-The Market cited ongoing construction on Stewart Street as the main cause for restricting vehicle access, as well as a deck restoration at Copacabana that is limiting sidewalk use.
+The Market cited ongoing construction on Stewart Street as the main cause for restricting vehicle access, as well as a deck restoration at Copacabana limiting sidewalk use.

 How long will Pike Place Market be car-free?

-On the Market website, it is stated that the vehicle restriction will last through the duration of construction.
-The Stewart Street project is estimated to be finished near the end of July.
+The Market’s website states that the vehicle restriction was planned to last through the duration of construction.
+The construction at Pike Place Market was estimated to be finished near the end of July or August.

 However, Madison Douglas, spokesperson for the Pike Place Market Preservation and Development Authority, told Axios that “there’s no set end date.”
-We will keep updating this post throughout the summer as we learn more about the potential return of traffic at the Market.
+Now the pilot program has been extended past the summer.

 Who can still drive through the Market?

-During regular business hours (8:00 a.m. to 6:00 p.m.), traffic in the main cobblestone street that runs through the Market will be limited to the following:
+From 10:00 a.m. to 4:00 p.m. daily, traffic in the main cobblestone street that runs through the Market will be limited to the following only:

 - Market businesses